Poem (song)

 "Poem" is a song by American alternative metal band Taproot and the lead single from their second major label album, Welcome.
-It was released in 2002 and met with the highest success of any Taproot single, reaching #5 on the Billboard Mainstream Rock Tracks.
+It was released in 2002 and became the most successful Taproot single, reaching #5 on the Billboard Mainstream Rock Tracks.
 The track, as well as its music video, were heavily played throughout the several months following its release.

 Overview

-During the production of Welcome, Taproot had given producer Toby Wright roughly 40 complete songs to which he said were not up to their potential and forced them to start from scratch.
-However, "Poem" was actually written long before the band started working with Wright.
-Guitarist Mike DeWolf elaborated: